-The School of Architecture, Art and Design offers at the undergraduate level a five-year professional Bachelor of Architecture (B.Arch.) and four-year Bachelors of Fine Arts (B.F.A.) in Interior Design (ID) and Visual Communication (VC), as well a Master of Urban Design and Digital Environments (M.U.D.D.E.) is offered at the graduate level.
+The School of Architecture, Art, and Design offers at the undergraduate level a five-year professional Bachelor of Architecture (B.Arch.) and four-year Bachelors of Fine Arts (B.F.A.) in Interior Design (ID) and Visual Communication (VC), as well as a Master of Urban Design and Digital Environments (M.U.D.D.E.) which is offered at the graduate level.
 All four curricula are accredited both locally and internationally.
 The VC Department offers a choice of four majors, namely Advertising, Digital Media, Graphic Design, and Studio Art.
-The ID Department offers on top of the general B.F.A. in ID, the possibility to specialize in design-related software, a "concentration" in Integrated Computational Design (ICD), which consists mainly of digital illustration, modeling, rendering and animation, and advanced lighting design and Building Information Modeling (BIM).
-A second concentration in Hospitality Design allows students to explore the hospitality field and also requires different subject areas in order to understand and develop knowledge of the topic in all its aspects.
-BIM is a core requirement for both Interior Design and Architecture students.
-Additionally, the concentration in Hospitality Design is offered to students majoring in Architecture and Interior Design.
+The ID and Architecture Departments offer on top of the general B.F.A. in ID, and a B. Arch in Architecture, respectively, a "concentration" in Hospitality Design, which allows students to explore the hospitality field and related subject areas to understand and develop knowledge of the topic in all its aspects.
 Students wishing to pursue the concentrations are responsible for completing all the course prerequisites.